 On February 21, 2020, the District received a letter from the Trustee claiming extraordinary legal fees and expenses in excess of \$184,532 with respect to the Bankruptcy filing by the District.
-As the Trustee has not provided invoices that relate to the \$184,532 and in addition, during the period October 1, 2019 to September 30, 2020 approximately \$273,336 of expenditures were paid from the Debt Service Fund by the Trustee and the Trustee did not provide documentation to support these expenditures either, the District cannot determine if the expenditures paid in the current fiscal year include the \$184,532 claim.
+As the Trustee has not provided invoices that relate to the \$184,532 and in addition, during the period October 1, 2019 to September 30, 2020 approximately \$273,336 of expenditures were paid from the Debt Service Fund by the Trustee and the Trustee did not provide documentation to support these expenditures either, the District cannot determine if the expenditures paid relate to the \$184,532 claim.